arcadiapage/arcadiapage.github.io/_drafts/7-ways-to-balance-high-sensitivity-with-productivity.md

 tags: []

 ---
-When my last bout of depression was at its worst, I had this on-going feeling of lacking the ability to do what I wanted, no matter how hard I tried.
+When my last period of depression was at its worst, I had this on-going feeling of lacking the ability to do what I wanted, no matter how hard I tried.
 And this wasn't about reaching life-long goals.
 This feeling extended to simple things like keeping up with chores and taking care of myself.

 Fortunately, I discovered that I am a Highly Sensitive Person, and I immediately took steps to reduce overstimulation.
 It was a slow healing process, but I owe much my productivity today to honoring my sensitivity.